When we talk about islands in Croatia, the top of mind for many people is Hvar.

 The most common way to reach Stari Grad is ferry transportation from Split.
-There is a direct ferry line driving a few times a day (more during the summer season).
+There is a direct ferry line operating a few times a day (more lines are introduced during the summer season).
 Ticket price is 5 euros and the travel time is around two hours.

 The ferry port is located two kilometres away from the centre of Stari Grad, so you will need to take a bus or walk to reach the town.
 The walkway is located alongside the sea, so I recommend walking if you do not have heavy luggage.

 Stari Grad gave me an impression of a nice and decorated place.
 It is said that even during high season this place is not as crowded as other famous destinations, like Hvar Town.
 That's why visitors who look for a quiet, yet lively place may choose Stari Grad as their destination.
 If you decide to stay in Stari Grad, it's a great idea to go for a day visit to Hvar Town.

-When you arrive in Stari Grad, the first interesting attraction you will notice is the palace of Sime Ljubic, located at the south side of the city, near the coast.
+When you arrive in Stari Grad, the first interesting attraction you will notice is the palace of Sime Ljubic, located on the south side of the city, near the coast.

 The second one is the mansion of Petar Hektorovic, one of the greatest Croatian literates ever.
 In the 16th century, the building was used as a fortress for the purpose of defence against Turkish invasion.

 Church of St. Nicholas is a small Renaissance church built on the remains of an older Romanesque church.
 Inside you can see interesting artworks like the main altar and painting works.